-How To Do Cutbacks
+How To Do Cutbacks Surfing

-When a surfer changes direction with a turn using his/her rails to go back towards the breaking part of the wave (curl).
-It’s a crucial manoeuvre as it positions the surfer back to the “power source”: the steepest, most enjoyable part of the wave.
+The cutback is a manoeuvre surfers use to change direction with a turn using their rails to return toward the breaking part of the wave (curl).
+It’s a crucial manoeuvre that positions the surfer back to the “power source”: the steepest, most enjoyable part of the wave.

 Access the full Cutback Online Course.